-Top of my list of things to do in Seoul (apart from eat), was visit the DMZ, the Demilitarised Zone, which is the border between North and South Korea.
+Top of my list of things to do in Seoul (apart from eat), was visit the DMZ, the Demilitarised Zone.
+That’s the border between North and South Korea!
 I had no idea until I got to South Korea that this was a tourist attraction and I have to admit that at first I was a little baffled that they were using this to make profit.
-Having visited it now though I can see that it is a really unique experience that allows you to get up and close with some very current affairs and have a real look at the border between these two parts of the country with little risk.
+Having visited it now though I can see that it is a really unique experience.
+It allows you to get up and close with some very current affairs and have a real look at the border between these two parts of the country with little risk.

 Booking a Tour

 The only way to visit the DMZ is with a guided tour.
 There are literally hundreds of different tours out there so it took me quite a while to figure out the package for a last minute visit.
-I’ll be writing up a post with some tips on how to plan your visit to the DMZ as if it’s something you’re intent on doing, you’d be wise to plan and book at least a week in advance.
+I’ll be writing up a post with some tips on how to plan your visit to the DMZ later too.
+If it’s something you’re intent on doing, you’d be wise to plan and book at least a week in advance!

 After poking around some travel blogs, I decided to book a half day tour with SeoulCityTour.net.
 I opted for this company because it seemed like a reasonable price and they were available last minute.
-I found a lot of companies required you to send them your passport details at least three to four days in advance and it was already too late for me to do this.
-The tour costs 46,000 Won per person but there is a discount if you book a group of more than three people.
+A lot of companies require you to send them your passport details three to four days in advance.
+Unfortunately it was already too late for me to do this so that ruled out a lot of other tours for me.
+This tour costs 46,000 Won per person but there is a discount if you book a group of more than three people.

 I sent SeoulCityTour.net an email on a Friday night and received a response very quickly on the same evening.
 Luckily there were spaces for a tour on Sunday morning and it was all arranged and paid for very quickly.
 I sent the tour my passport number and the names of my two friends, paid online, and that was it!
 I was surprised at how easy it was to book after a lot of reviews I’d read online telling me to book in advance.